Gala Pavilion Cinema

 Over the years the building has housed various entertainments, from Music Hall, Stoll’s "Panopticon", and from c.1917 a full-time cinema called the Pavilion Cinema, operated by the Biocolour Company.

 After being given up by ABC the management passed to J.F.
 Emery Circuit in 1946 and advertisements reveal that most films were re-runs and occasional 75 minute cartoon shows.

-The interior retained many old features and no attempt was made to accommodate CinemaScope.
+The interior retained many old features and no attempt was made to accommodate CinemaScope in the 26ft wide proscenium.
 When necessary the screen masking was lowered and the edges of the image were blanked off.

-The Gala company took over in the 1960’s and renamed the cinema and after some redecoration closed off the balcony and offered stalls seats at four prices for Continental films, art-house (e.g. Polanski’s "Repulsion") and many sword and sandal products from Italy.
+The Gala Film Distributors company took over in the 1960’s and renamed the cinema and after some redecoration closed off the balcony and offered stalls seats at four prices for Continental films, art-house (e.g. Polanski’s "Repulsion") and many sword and sandal products from Italy.

 Closing as a cinema in 1968, inevitably Bingo eventually took over and after that came to an end a major refurbishment took place restoring many of the features of the old building into which modern video screens were added within a "Music Hall " environment.
 For a time photographs were displayed in the foyer showing the building "before and after" refurbishment.
-Acoustic paneling and a reopened balcony were revealed.
+Acoustic panelling and a reopened balcony were revealed.

 In common with other cinemas the Pavilion Cinema also offered a soda-fountain, restaurant, and ballroom at various times.